EmmaB979/Git_Project_Sep23/Git_Project_Sep23/Git_Commands.md

     `git clone`clones all info from repository, not like pull, only pulling the recent files and no background info.

-Branching
+## Branching

-git branch <name> to create named branch
+`git branch <name>` to create named branch

-git checkout <branch name> to move to another branch or commit
+`git checkout <branch name>` to move to another branch or commit

+   <mark> files are visible or invisible depending on the branch you are in!!!</mark>

+`git branch --list` to get the list of branches you have in this git folder